 North of Divide Community Association (NODCA) is a not for profit community association that also operates as a Planning District Commission and a Development Appeals Board.
-The North of Divide is made up of the Rural Municipalities of Loon Lake No.561, Meadow Lake No.588, and Beaver River No.622, the City of Meadow Lake, and the Villages of Dorintosh, Goodsoil, Loon Lake, and Pierceland.
+The North of Divide is made up of the Rural Municipalities of Meadow Lake No.588, The City of Meadow Lake, The Villages of Dorintosh, Goodsoil, Loon Lake, and Pierceland.

 The North of Divide Community Association was officially formed in January of 2010, since then the North of Divide Community Association has been meeting to discuss areas of cooperation on an inter-juristicional basis.
 In September 2011, the North of Divide received provincial ministerial order to establish the North of Divide Planning District Commission.
 In November of 2011, the North of Divide municipalities entered into an agreement to create the north of Divide Development Appeals Board.

 The North of Divide has been meeting to discuss common interest issues which focus around a variety of topics including needs for policing and bylaw enforcement, emergency measures organization; opportunities; business promotion and retention; Developments and Subdivisions; the barriers that limit growth opportunities within the NODCA region; and to hear development appeals from throughout the region.